-Product experience is a critical part of a typical customer journey that focuses on the person’s experience with the product and how well it delivers on their desires, needs, thoughts, and emotions about it.
+Digital product experience is a critical part of a customer journey that focuses on the person’s experience with the product and aims to showcase how well it matches their desires, needs, or thoughts, and emotions about it.

 Table of Contents